morepath/morepath/doc/app_reuse.rst

 Now when we publish ``ExtendedApp`` using WSGI, the new ``edit`` view is there, but when we publish ``App`` it won't be.

-Just subclassing.
-Kind of obvious, perhaps.
-Good.
+Subclassing.
+Obvious, perhaps.
+Good!
 Let's move on.

 .. _`Open/Closed Principle`: https://en.wikipedia.org/wiki/Open/closed_principle